kelvin0/PyXML2PDF/README.md

 1) Create an xml file named : sample.xml

-2)Paste the following in sample.xml and save
+2)Paste the following in sample.xml and save it

     <rlxml>
 	<head>
 		<styles>